-It has also been identified that there is a range of emerging automated enforcement technologies available in the market (implemented in NSW and being trialled in QLD and Vic) that are capable of enforcing illegal driving behaviours other than speeding (e.g. mobile phone, seatbelt and registration offences).
-These emerging technologies will be investigated further as part of this project.
+It has also been identified that there is a range of emerging automated enforcement technologies available in the market that are capable of enforcing other illegal driving behaviours such as mobile phone and seatbelt offences.
+These emerging technologies will be trialled as part of this project.
+Legislative amendments will be required to enable the photographic detection of these offences prior to any enforcement taking place.